wilsonmchiu/Catalog/README.md

-Udacity Item Catalog
+Jirello
 ====================

 ## Description

-An item catalog web app created using Flask for the Udacity Full Stack Nanodegree.
-The application provides a list of items within a variety of categories and integrates third party user registration and authentication.
-Authenticated users have the ability to post, edit, and delete their own items and categories.
+An project management web app created using Flask for the Udacity Full Stack Nanodegree.
+The application provides a list of items within a variety of projects and integrates third party user registration and authentication.
+Authenticated users have the ability to post, edit, and delete their own issues and projects.

 ## Setup